 In 1990,the station was awarded a special framed certificate of thanks for the services carried out by the crews between 26th February and 2nd March, when the towns of Towyn and Kinmel Bay suffered severe flooding of up to 2 metres.
 Crews were utilised for up to 19 hours each day, a total of 71 hours were spent in the area, eventually taking over 200 people to safety.
 In all, crews from Rhyl, Llandudno and Flint, rescued over 600 persons (and a few birds/dogs/cats, etc!)

 In 1992 The station boat “Mary Gabriel”, previously station boat at Hoylake, was badly damaged on service to the beam trawler “Columbus”.
-The boat was taken by road to Poole, beyond repair, but has since been rebuilt and is now in the national Lifeboat museum at Chatham in Kent.
+The boat was taken by road to Poole, but has since been rebuilt and is now being used as a pleasure boat taking trippers around the bay at Tenby, South Wales.
 Also in 1992,the new Mersey class All-Weather lifeboat “Lil Cunningham” was put on station.

 1995 New D class lifeboat D485 was placed on service on 12 July.